-From portable electrical generators to standby power cogeneration units - from the facility manager to the maintenance technician - this backup power generation course is designed for anyone involved with electrical generation equipment in their plant or facility.
+From portable electrical generators to standby power cogeneration units - from the facility manager to the maintenance technician - this Emergency Generators & Standby Power Systems training course is designed for anyone involved with electrical generation equipment in their plant or facility.

 In today's industrial, commercial and institutional power systems environment, nothing can be taken for granted.
 Severe weather can cause power outages for a few seconds or several days.
 Explosions and fire can sever lines to your facility.
 Sometimes we simply experience blackouts because the utility power grid is overloaded and blackouts occur.
 Critical power situations demand 100 per cent power, 100 per cent of the time.
 Whatever the cause, lack of electricity at your facility can be devastating, whether you are responsible for a power system at a hospital, a treatment plant providing water for your community, or a banking or telecommunications network facility which must remain deliver a service uninterrupted.

-During this course, you will learn what you can do, and should do with standby electrical generators and emergency power generation systems, to make sure your facility will keep running even if the electricity to your plant or facility doesn't.
+During this course, you will learn what you can do, and should do with Emergency Generators & Standby Power Systems, to make sure your facility will keep running even if the electricity to your plant or facility doesn't.

 The UPS Systems part of the course begins with a discussion of the need for UPS systems.
 It then covers the relative comparisons between various UPS topologies and their modes of operation.
 The batteries used for UPS systems are also covered How a battery works, their maintenance, safety and testing is throughly discussed.